+In the mid-1980s Bernard Schutz came up with a new solution to one of astronomy’s oldest problems: how to measure the distance from Earth to other objects in the cosmos.
+For generations, researchers have relied on an object’s brightness as a rough gauge of its distance.
+But this approach carries endless complications.
+Dim, nearby stars, for example, can masquerade as bright ones that are farther away.
 Schutz, a physicist at Cardiff University in Wales, realized that gravitational waves could provide the answer.
-If detectors could measure these ripples in spacetime emanating from interacting pairs of distant objects, scientists would have all the information needed to calculate how strong the signal was to start with—and so how far the waves must have travelled to reach the earth.
-Thus, he predicted, gravitational waves could be unambiguous markers of how quickly the universe is expanding.
+If detectors could measure these ripples in spacetime emanating from interacting pairs of distant objects, scientists would have all the information needed to calculate how strong the signal was to start with—and thus how far the waves must have traveled to reach Earth.
+Therefore, he predicted, gravitational waves could be unambiguous markers of how quickly the universe is expanding.

 Like many scientists, Schutz hopes that the best discoveries will be ones that no theorist has even dreamed of.
 “Any time you start observing something so radically new, there’s always the possibility of seeing things you didn’t expect.”

 For a field of research that is just over five years old, gravitational-wave astronomy has delivered discoveries at a staggering rate, outpacing even the rosiest expectations.
 In addition to the discovery in 2017 of the neutron star merger, LIGO and Virgo have recorded four dozen pairs of black holes coalescing into larger ones since 2015 [see “Making Waves”].
 The discoveries are the most direct proof yet that black holes truly exist and have the properties predicted by general relativity.
 They have also revealed, for the first time, pairs of black holes orbiting each other.